jaqubm/gravitySimulator/README.md

 # Gravity Simulator

 Gravity Simulator for Particles and GravitySources with collision system made using SFML library in C++.
 It provides 5 scenes - testing accuracy of collision implementation, test scene with totally random particles movement and three custom scenes.
-You can pause and/or resume simulation whenever you want.
-In file config.h you can modify settings for your needs.

 ## Tech Stack